Denver Colorado

 Unfortunately, like many grand mansions, the John Mouat/Hiram Fowler Mansion wound up being divided into 13 apartments, bringing in a lot more people to live there, which sped up the wear and tear on this lovely building.
 The mansion served as an apartment building, perhaps starting sometime in the 50’s, if not earlier or perhaps later.

-As the decades progressed, the neighborhood changed, and this grand old dame slipped into serious disrepair, as a poorer population moved into the fixer-upper opportunity homes and buildings.
-In the 60’s, ’70’s, and ’80s, a variety of people lived here; some not so careful, and some not so nice, resulting in some consequences that had some lasting effects.
+As the decades passed, the neighborhood changed, and this grand old dame slipped into serious disrepair.
+In the 60s, ’70s, and ’80s, a variety of people lived here, some not so careful, and some not so nice, which led to consequences with lasting effects.

-The Fowler family became stuck with the mansion; not able to sell it at a reasonable price because of the ghetto-status of their neighborhood.
-Plus, using the mansion as an apartment complex wasn’t profitable.
-Because they were not making much in rental income, they were also lax in putting in security measures that were badly needed for the safety of their tenants.
+The Fowlers became stuck with the mansion, unable to sell it at a reasonable price in a neighborhood that was now poor.
+Using the mansion as an apartment complex wasn’t profitable.
+Because they were not making much in rental income, the Fowlers unfortunately grew lax in putting in security measures that were badly needed for the safety of their tenants.

-By 1970, the renters were paying only $96.00 a month to rent a small room.
+By 1970, renters were paying only $96.00 a month for a small room.
 The mansion suffered further decline.
-By the late ’80s, the John Mouat/ Fowler family mansion qualified as being a real fixer-upper opportunity with some severe issues, making it unacceptable for human habitation.
-Not surprisingly, it was condemned in 1990, when the redevelopment movement was in full swing in Denver.
+By the late ’80s, it qualified as a real fixer-upper opportunity, with severe issues, making it unacceptable for human habitation.
+It was condemned in 1990, when the redevelopment movement was in full swing in Denver.

-Luckily, a very young Walter and Julie Keller fell in love with the mansion and rescued it from its date with the wrecking ball, probably to the relief of the Fowler and Mouat family descendants.
-The Kellers lovingly and painstakingly put the house back together as a single family home and restored it within a three year period, investing a boatload of money, time, perseverance and skill.
+Luckily, a very young Walter and Julie Keller fell in love with the mansion and rescued it, no doubt to the relief of Fowler and Mouat family descendants.
+The Kellers lovingly and painstakingly put the house back together as a single family home and restored it within a three year period, investing much money, time, perseverance and skill.
 They converted the basement apartments into one large apartment, and chose to live there themselves, having faith that the neighborhood was changing for the better, which it did.

-After stabilizing and restoring the mansion, The Kellers filled the common areas with antique furniture, and added antique beds, bath tubs, showers, and dressers to the various guest rooms.
+After stabilizing and restoring the mansion, The Kellers filled the common areas with antique furniture, adding antique beds, bath tubs, showers, and dressers to the various guest rooms.

-They replanted the gardens in the front and back and added statues and fountains and decor of the 1890 era outside as well.
+They replanted the gardens in the front and back and added statues and fountains and decor from the 1890s era outside as well.

-Because a hundred + year old home always needs a hearty upkeep budget, the Kellers put their mansion to work to bolster this important fund.
-The Kellers started their bed and breakfast business; The Lumber Baron Inn and Gardens.
-They also made good use of their indoor and outdoor space by starting a wedding venue and event business as well.
+Because a hundred-plus year old home always needs a hearty upkeep budget, the Kellers put their mansion to work to bolster their efforts.
+They started their bed and breakfast business, The Lumber Baron Inn and Gardens.
+They also made good use of their indoor and outdoor space by starting a wedding venue and event business.

-The Kellers also started a stage theatre in their glorious, maple-floored ballroom, that was well-supported by the Denver community.
-The Kellers found that they loved producing plays as well as acting in them; more than running a bed and breakfast, and other people’s special events.
+When they started their stage theatre, they found themselves well-supported by the Denver community.
+The Kellers found that they loved producing plays as well as acting in them, even more than they enjoyed running a bed and breakfast, and other people’s special events.

-By April of 2008, the Kellers had burned out on the bed and breakfast and special events businesses, and wanted to buy a bigger place for their theatre group.
-As of July of 2015, their beloved Lumber Baron Inn and Gardens was still for sale: $2,300,000.
+By April of 2008, the Kellers had burned out on the bed and breakfast and special events businesses, and set their sights on a bigger place for their theatre group.
+As of July 2015, their beloved Lumber Baron Inn and Gardens was still for sale, with an asking price of $2,300,000.
 While they have stopped serving breakfast, you can still stay there.

-While we didn’t get breakfast or coffee, we appreciate the fact that we were able to stay at the Lumber Baron Inn and Gardens in a glorious room, before the mansion may be sold to a private individual or group.
-We also got to hear about the recent paranormal experience of an affable staff member who gave us a tour.
-As we were leaving, a couple who stayed in the very spirit-occupied Valentine Room told me about their experiences they had during their evening stay.
+While we didn’t get breakfast or coffee, we appreciate the fact that we were able to stay at the Lumber Baron Inn and Gardens in a glorious room, before the mansion could be sold.
+We also got to hear about the recent paranormal experience an affable staff member who gave us a tour recently had.
+As we were leaving, a couple who had spent the night in the very spirit-occupied Valentine Room told me about their experiences they had during their evening stay.

 HISTORY OF MANIFESTATIONS

-People who love their home in this world, sometimes choose to spend their afterlife in this special place, or just visit often, especially if they had to or chose to move out, or lost it suddenly do to unexpected death.
+People who have loved their homes in this world sometimes choose to spend their afterlife in them.
+Or they may choose to simply visit often, especially if they moved out (by choice or not), or lost it suddenly due to unexpected death.

-Past spirit owners also may have concerns about their property, due to past or present treatment of their property by the living.)
+Past spirit owners may also have concerns about their property, due to past or present treatment of it by the living.)

-People who enjoyed working at a building, often like to visit, or keep doing their job, not letting the fact that they are in spirit form get in their way.
+People who have enjoyed working in a building often like to visit, or keep doing their old jobs, not letting the fact that they are in spirit form get in the way.

-While The Lumber Baron Inn has long had a dedicated staff, Walter and Julie have apparently had another employee or perhaps two in spirit form; who perhaps worked for past owners or the business school, but are not on the Keller’s payroll.
+While The Lumber Baron Inn has long had a dedicated staff, Walter and Julie have apparently had another employee or two in spirit form, who perhaps worked for past owners or the business school, who are not on the Keller’s payroll.

-People who were violently killed at the hands of another person, sometimes are restless and aren’t ready to leave this world.
-They are stuck; can’t let go of the emotions of their brutal death, and want to stay to see and hope for justice.
-Sometimes such troubled spirit’s choose to just continue on as if they were still alive in body form, not letting the fact that they are in spirit form stop them from having some sort of life in this world.
-These restless spirits yearn to accomplish their dreams, and mourn that they were ripped away from their life’s desires.
-They may have regrets about their choices that led to their death.
+People who have been violently killed are sometimes restless and aren’t ready to leave this world.
+They are stuck; they can’t let go of the memory or emotions of their deaths, and want to stay to see and hope for justice.
+Sometimes they choose just to continue as if they were still alive, having some sort of life in this world.
+These restless spirits yearn to accomplish their dreams, and mourn being ripped away from their life’s desires.
+They may also have regrets about choices that may have led to their death.

-She moved into the run-down Mouat/Fowler Mansion, now in a scary neighborhood, paying $48.00 dollars a month for a room with a roommate, that the present day owners, the Kellers, now call the Valentine Suite.
-The ballroom on the third floor was often the scene of wild drug parties, held by people you wouldn’t want to meet in a dark alley, and perhaps lived in some of the other rooms in the building.
+She moved into the run-down Mouat/Fowler mansion, now in a scary neighborhood, and was paying $48.00 dollars a month for the room now known as the Valentine Suite.
+She had a roommate.
+The ballroom on the third floor was often the scene of wild drug parties, held by people you wouldn’t want to meet in a dark alley, who perhaps also lived in the other rooms in the building.

-After going home again to celebrate her 17th birthday, on Sunday, October, 11th, 1970, Kara informed her family that she wanted to return to school and graduate.
-She planned to move out of her rented room in four days, and had found a job, thanks to the help of her father, who guided her to find a better living space to rent and a job to support herself.
-Kara was planning on going to art school after graduating high school to perfect her artistic abilities in clay.
+After going home to celebrate her 17th birthday, on Sunday, October, 11th, 1970, Kara informed her family that she wanted to return to school and graduate.
+She planned to move out of her rented room in four days, and had found a job, with the help of her father, who guided her into a better rental and a job to support herself.
+Kara was planning on going to art school after graduating high school.

-Kara had had enough living in her dingy room at the Mouatt/Fowler Mansion, and had learned her lesson in the realities of life.
-While her roommate was away in California, someone had broken into her room several times using a knife, and stole some of her possessions, worth 280 dollars.
+She’d had enough living in her dingy room and had learned an important lesson in the realities of life.
+While her roommate was away in California, someone had broken into her room several times with a knife, and stolen some of her possessions, worth 280 dollars.

-One wonders why the owner at the time, J. H. Fowler, didn’t screen his/her tenants better, put a stop to the wild parties in the ballroom, put in a dead-bolt in Kara’s door, or try to put in better security.
-All of these things could of saved Kara’s life, and the life of her friend, Marianne Weaver.
+One wonders why the owner at the time, J. H. Fowler, hadn’t screened the tenants better, put a stop to the wild parties in the ballroom, put in a dead-bolt in Kara’s door, or tried to put in better security.
+All of these things could have saved Kara’s life, and the life of her friend, Marianne Weaver.

 The last time Kara spoke to her mother and dad was the day after her Sunday birthday party.
-Early Monday evening, a violent man; {perhaps one of her fellow renters who knew she was temporarily alone, was moving out soon, and probably stole the stuff}, broke into Kara’s room while she was there.
-Despite Kara’s efforts to defend herself with a kitchen knife, he brutally raped her, and strangled her to death, stuffing her body under the bed.
+Early Monday evening, a violent man broke into Kara’s room while she was there.
+Despite her efforts to defend herself with a kitchen knife, he brutally raped her, strangled her to death, and stuffed her body under the bed.

-Unfortunately, Marianne Weaver, mother of a small child, who lived with her parents in Lakewood while going to Arapahoe Community College, stopped by around 9 pm to visit her friend, Kara.
+Unfortunately, Marianne Weaver, the mother of a small child, who lived with her parents in Lakewood while going to Arapahoe Community College, stopped by around 9 pm to visit her friend, Kara.
 Marianne walked into the murder scene while the killer rapist was still there.
-Marianne was shot in the head, execution-style, and left with her hands folded over her chest, trying to point the police in thinking that these killings were the result of a drug deal gone bad.
+Marianne was shot in the head, execution-style, and left with her hands folded over her chest, in an attempt by the killer to fool the police into thinking that the killings were the result of a drug deal gone bad.

-These two murders made quite a splash in Denver, and became the front page headline in The Denver Post on Oct.
+The murders made became a front page headline in The Denver Post on Oct.
 13, 1970: “Teen Girls Found Slain in Denver Apartment.”
-This produced a lot of unwanted publicity for J. H. Fowler, who blamed Kara for her own death and that of her friend.
-Kara was a “hippie” and was the one with the wild drug parties; a lie that was not true at all.
+It produced a lot of unwanted publicity for J. H. Fowler, who blamed Kara not just for her own death but that of her friend.
+Kara was a “hippie”, who had taken part in the wild drug parties.

-Despite all the excuses and blaming the victim strategy, J. H. Fowler shared some of the blame for their deaths, and had to live with that on some level.
+Despite the excuses and this blame-the-victim strategy, J. H. Fowler shared the blame for their deaths, and had to live with that on some level.
 The despicable killer has never been caught, and this is still an open, cold case.
 The number to call if you have any information on the killer: The Denver Police Department at 720-913-7867.

 MANIFESTATIONS